Ramadan for Kids: 9 Critical Tips to Support Students during Ramadan and Eid al-Fitr

 2. Complete Fun Activities about Ramadan for Kids

 Explore Ramadan and Eid al-Fitr, the most important time of the year for Islam.
-With a Ramadan lantern craft, 2 Ramadan texts, 4 activities, and paragraph writing practice, you have everything you need for your students to explore Ramadan for kids.
-Build community and cultural identity with this great lesson.
+With a Ramadan lantern craft, two Ramadan reading passages, four Ramadan activities for kids, and informative writing practice, you have everything you need for your students to explore Ramadan.
+Build community and cultural identity with this engaging lesson.

-Explore Islam in-depth with this bundle, which includes activities about Ramadan and Eid al-Fitr.
-This bundle of resources is a fun and fact-based way to teach young kids about Ramadan for kids.
+Explore Islam in-depth with this bundle, which includes our Ramadan and Eid al-Fitr lesson and activities.
+This bundle of resources is a fun and fact-based way to teach young kids about Islam and Ramadan for kids.

 3. Have an Eid al-Fitr Celebration